 - Should you buy an iPhone 8 in 2021?

 Apple originally released the iPhone 8 in September 2017 and it remained available from Apple through mid-April 2020.
-Some people may automatically assume that the iPhone 8 is old and outdated given that it was released nearly three years ago.
+Some people may automatically assume that the iPhone 8 is old and outdated, given that it was released several years ago.

 It is easy to see that the iPhone landscape has changed since Apple originally released the iPhone 8.
 Bezels have shrunk, the display size has grown, and Apple has moved from Touch ID to Face ID.

 While some people are happy to adopt these changes, not everyone is a fan of larger devices and Face ID.
-And because not everyone is a fan of these changes — the iPhone 8 and iPhone 8 Plus remain in the top 10 best-selling phones here on Swappa.
-In fact, the iPhone 8 was the top-selling phone on Swappa in May 2021, with the iPhone 8 Plus sitting in ninth.
+And because not everyone is a fan of these changes — the iPhone 8 and iPhone 8 Plus are some of the most popular used iPhones here on Swappa.

 |iPhone 8||iPhone 8 Plus||iPhone Xr||iPhone 11||iPhone SE (2020)|

 |Display||4.7″ Retina HD (1344 x 750, 326 ppi)||5.5″ Retina HD (1920 x 1080, 401 ppi)||6.1″ Liquid Retina HD (1792 x 828, 326ppi)||6.1″ Liquid Retina HD (1792 x 828, 326ppi)||4.7″ Retina HD (1334 x 750, 326 ppi)|

 |Front Camera||7MP FaceTime HD||7MP FaceTime HD||7MP TrueDepth||12MP TrueDepth||7MP FaceTime HD|